eric-prog/Research-Paper-Writer/README.md

 - Automated research paper generation based on provided code/context
 - Utilizes the Gemini AI model for natural language generation
 - Incorporates example papers for learning LaTeX structure and formatting
-- Automatically searches and cites relevant papers from arXiv
 - Ensures consistency and coherence across the generated paper

 ## Dependencies